 - Optimize visual content.
 Add alt text and image descriptions.

 During the whole process, bear in mind that your readers need to find the information they need quickly enough.
-Balance their needs with your conversion goals when organizing your content.
+A table of contents located at the top of the page is a good way to help them do so.
+Balance their needs with your conversion goals when organizing your pillar page content.

 Write Cluster Pages

-Look, we know that we said that you should try creating your cluster pages first, yet we first elaborated on how to create pillar pages.
+Yes, we did say that you should try creating your cluster pages first, yet we first elaborated on how to create pillar pages.
 But we chose the order that we chose to emphasize once again that pillar pages are the core of your topic cluster.
 Now, back to cluster pages.

 Cluster pages are actually regular articles, how-to guides, and blog posts.
 They are shorter in length than pillar pages.
 They should expand on subtopics mentioned in pillar content and should link back to it.